 If you're like us, as soon as you book a nail appointment your mind starts racing, trying to land on the design you want to rock for the next few days (or weeks, if you get gels).
-While rainbow nails and neon peach tones are among the most popular requests this year, you can never go wrong with a delicate floral pattern.
+While rainbow nails and neon peach tones are among the most popular requests in recent years, you can never go wrong with a delicate floral pattern.
 Whether you want full coats of color or negative space accents, ahead you'll find dozens of different floral nail designs worth saving for a rainy day.

 Negative Space Blooms

 If you want to add a pop of color to your nails without fully painting them, look no further than these delicate negative space blooms.
 To create the look yourself, use a toothpick or dotting tool dipped into the colors of your choice.
 Since the design is so intricate, don't be discouraged if it takes a few times to nail the pro-made look.

 Nude, natural-looking nails can make a statement too—even better when you add a few flowers to the picture.
 Instead of picking a plain neutral shade, opt for this pinkish nude and layer each nail with a daisy nail sticker or one of the florals from the Olive & June In Bloom Nail Sticker Set ($8).

 This bordered nail look adds a subtle touch of color to your manicure without covering the whole nail.
 You can accomplish the look with the nude, red, black, and green nail colors of your choice, along with a little acetone.
 The flowers look semi-faded for an ethereal finish, and dotting the polish with a drop of acetone can help create the watercolor effect.